DjangoGirls/tutorial/try_python/README.md

 - __variables__ - names for objects that allow to code more easily and make your code more readable
 - __lists__ - list of objects stored in particular order.

-Exicted for the next part? :)
+Excited for the next part? :)

 ## Compare things

-The big part of programming includes comparing things together.
+The big part of programming includes comparing things.
 What's the easiest thing to compare?
 Numbers, of course.
 Let's see how it works:

     >>> 5 > 2
     True